-Term Description "We", "us", "our", "the Company", and "Issuer" Muthoot Finance Limited, a public limited company incorporated under the Act, and having its registered office at Muthoot Chambers, Opposite Saritha Theatre Complex, 2 nd Floor, Banerji Road, Kochi 682 018, Kerala, India.
+Term Description "We", "us", "our", "the Company", and "Issuer" Muthoot Finance Limited, a public limited company incorporated under the Act, and having its registered office a Muthoot Chambers, Opposite Saritha Theatre Complex, 2 nd Floor, Banerji Road, Kochi 682 018, Kerala, India.
 AOA/Articles / Articles of Association Articles of Association of our Company.
 Board / Board of Directors The Board of Directors of our Company and includes any Committee thereof from time to time.
-Equity Shares Equity shares of face value of ₹ 10 each of our Company.
+Equity Shares Equity shares of face value of $\overline{\mathbf{x}}$ 10 each of our Company.
 Memorandum / MOA Memorandum of Association of our Company.
 NCD Public Issue Committee The committee constituted by our Board of Directors by a board resolution dated July 25, 2011.
 NBFC Non-Banking Financial Company as defined under Section 45-IA of the RBI Act, 1934.
 NPA Non Performing Asset.
 Promoters M.G.
 George Muthoot, George Thomas Muthoot, George Jacob Muthoot and George Alexander Muthoot.
-Reformatted Financial Statements The statement of reformatted assets and liabilities of the Company as at March 31, 2009; March 31, 2010 March 31, 2011, March 31, 2012, March 31, 2013 and March 31, 2014 and the related statement of reformatted consolidated statement of profit and loss and the related statement of reformatted consolidated cash flow for the financial years ended March 31, 2009, March 31, 2010, March 31, 2011, March 31, 2012, March 31, 2013 and the period ended March 31, 2014 as examined by our Company's Statutory Auditors, M/s.
+Reformatted Financial Statements The statement of reformatted assets and liabilities of the Company as at March 31, 2009; March 31, 2010 March 31, 2011, March 31, 2012, March 31, 2013 and March 31, 2014 and the related statement of reformatted consolidated statement of profit and loss and the related statement of reformatted consolidated cash flow for th financial years ended March 31, 2009, March 31, 2010, March 31, 2011, March 31, 2012, March 31, 2013 and the period ended March 31, 2014 as examined by our Company's Statutory Auditors, M/s.
 Rangamani & Co, Chartered Accountants.
-The audited financial statements of the Group as at and for the years ended March 31, 2009, March 31, 2010, March 31, 2011, March 31, 2012, March 31, 2013 and the period ended March 31, 2014 and the books of accounts underlying such financial statements form the basis for such Reformatted Financial Statements.
+The audited financial statements of the Group as at and for the years ended March 31, 2009, March 31, 2010 March 31, 2011, March 31, 2012, March 31, 2013 and the period ended March 31, 2014 and the books of account underlying such financial statements form the basis for such Reformatted Financial Statements.
 ROC The Registrar of Companies, Kerala and Lakshadweep. ₹/ Rs./ INR/ Rupees The lawful currency of the Republic of India.
 Statutory Auditors The auditors of the Company, M/s.
-Rangamani & Co, Chartered Accountants, 17/598, 2nd Floor, Card Bank Building, West of YMCA, VCSB Road, Alleppey 688 001, Kerala, India.
+Rangamani & Co, Chartered Accountants, 17/598, 2nd Floor, Card Bank Building West of YMCA, VCSB Road, Alleppey 688 001, Kerala, India.
+Subsidiary Asia Asset Finance PLC, a company registered in the said Republic of SriLanka, under the Companies Act No.7, o 2007, having its registered office at No.76/1, Dharmapala Mawatha, Colombo 03, Sri Lanka.